lunchtime-labs/sinon-vcr/README.md

 1. See [Lunchtime Labs MockBuilder](https://github.com/lunchtime-labs/mockbuilder)
    for information on generating 'mocks'.

-Note: You can use `window.CAPTURE; VCR.reset()` to disable `sinon-vcr` while you run your tests once, then save and convert a HAR file.

 2. Place generated 'mock' files into your 'spec' or 'test' directory. i.e. `$YOUR_PROJECT/spec/fixtures/vcr/`.
 3. Add the path for the mocks to your `browserify` or `webpack` require path.